 And so I write now in the midst of a whirlwind of life and changes while trusting that because God is here in the middle of my life, I have all the stability i need.
 And in the middle of everything I don’t always understand, I will find Him faithful and strong.

 There was a print that hung in my kitchen wall before kids and coffee rendered it to the recycling bin – a print that has become what I desire most for my soul that trembles so easily with fear.

-This blog is a documenting of our journey as we figure out what it means to give God our everything in the middle of renting out our home to another family in the safer part of town and purchasing a home in the middle of the drug and gang district because we believe this is what Jesus is asking us to do.
+This blog is a documenting of our journey as we figure out what it means to give God our everything in the middle of transition, not being sure of where we will land in a few months.

 It’s a documenting of how to instill in our children eyes that see beyond now to keep an eternal God and an eternal future as their plumb line.

-It’s a documenting of a woman who is becoming passionate about the telling – that no matter what side of the tracks you live, we all have worth, we all are loved by a Holy and Wild God and we can love and live just as radically as Jesus did while He walked this sod…all the while I home school our children, work along side my husband in his ministry and figure out how everything else fits into all of this.
+It’s a documenting of a woman who is becoming passionate about the telling – that no matter what side of the tracks you live, we all have worth, we all are loved by a Holy and Wild God and we can love and live just as radically as Jesus did while He walked this sod…all the while I home school our children, support and love my husband, and figure out how everything else fits into all of this.

 So maybe you’ll want to grab a cup of coffee and join me for a bit?
 I would love it if you did.